Limitation of debts

 When does the limitation period start?

-In practice, under normal circumstances, the start of the limitation period is calculated from the date of the due date, for example, the due date of an invoice or the due date of a loan or similar.
+In practice, under normal circumstances, the start of the limitation period is calculated from the date of the due date, for example the payment deadline on an invoice or the due date on a loan or similar.

-However, the legal definition of the start of the limitation period is somewhat more complicated - and the starting point is Section 2 of the Act on the Limitation of Claims(Limitation Act).
-The Limitation Act states that the limitation period starts "from the earliest point in time at which the creditor could demand that the claim be satisfied".
-In other words, the start of the limitation period is usually calculated from the date on which it could be expected that the invoice was paid (the payment deadline).
+However, the legal definition of the start of the limitation period is somewhat more complicated - and you have to start with the Danish Act on the Limitation of Claims(Limitation Act) §2.
+The Limitation Act states that the limitation period starts "from the earliest time at which the claimant could claim to have the claim satisfied".
+In other words, the start of the statute of limitations is usually calculated from the date when the invoice could be expected to be paid (the payment deadline).

 What are the consequences of being a parent in debt?